burgil/supe-project-creator/README.md

     - More AI Demos.
     - Streamlined installation.

+### Version 1.2.2 - Updated README Format

+- **Improved Overview Readability**: Enhanced the grammar and clarity of the overview section in the README with accurate information.

 ### Version 1.2.1 - Added Project Navigation Instructions

 - **Project Navigation**: Added instructions for users to navigate to the newly created project directory before running the installation and development commands, ensuring they operate within the correct context.